Medical Laboratory Technician

 Laboratory tests play an important part in the detection, diagnosis and treatment of many diseases in modern medical practice.
 The laboratory professionals who carry out these tests are medical technologists (bachelor’s or master’s degree level) and medical laboratory technicians (associate degree level).
 They work under the direction of pathologists and other physicians or scientists.
 Medical laboratory workers perform a wide range of tests and laboratory procedures that require a high level of skill.
 They examine and analyze blood, body fluids and other specimens using precision instruments, such as microscopes and automated analyzers.
 They look for bacteria, parasites and other microorganisms; analyze the chemical content of fluids; match blood for transfusions; and test for drug levels in the blood to show how a patient is responding to treatment.
 They also prepare specimens for examination, count cells and look for abnormal cells in blood and body fluids.
 They may work in several laboratory areas, such as hematology, clinical chemistry, blood banking, microbiology or molecular diagnostics, or specialize in just one.

-The Medical Laboratory Technology program is a two-year curriculum leading to an Associate in Applied Science (A.A.S.) degree.
+The Medical Laboratory Technician program is a two-year curriculum leading to an Associate in Applied Science (A.A.S.) degree.
 It offers technician-level education for those career-oriented students interested in employment as medical laboratory technicians and laboratory or research aides.

 The curriculum consists of courses in the humanities, behavioral sciences, mathematics, basic sciences and specialized clinical courses.
 All students are exposed to the methods and applications of routine medical laboratory procedure, including the detection of errors and quality control.
 The program combines coursework at the College with off-campus clinical education at an affiliate hospital or clinical laboratory.